yegor256/blog/_drafts/cloudbees.md

 <!--more-->

-## Configure CloudBees Maven Plugin
+## Configure the CloudBees Maven Plugin

 Add this profile to your `pom.xml`: